BinPro/CONCOCT/doc/complete_example.md

 Generate linkage table
 ------------------------
-The same bam files can be used to give linkage per sample between contigs.
-Requires [pysam](https://pypi.python.org/pypi/pysam):
+The same bam files can be used to give linkage per sample between contigs:

     cd $CONCOCT_EXAMPLE/map
     python $CONCOCT/scripts/bam_to_linkage.py -m 8 \